ksandstr/sneks/README.md

 #### ... and target platform? ####

 For now, the KVM virtualizer of Linux.
-Ultimately, ThinkPad laptops between the generations of T61p and W520 models, inclusive.
+Ultimately, ThinkPad laptops between the generations of T41p and W520 models, inclusive.

-In terms of processor architecture, sneks will regard support of ia32 and amd64 as first-class.
-This is to say that no other platform shall hold development back.
+In terms of processor architecture, sneks will support PC-style ia32 and amd64 as first priority; no other platform shall retard development.

 ### Ooh I like the sound of that.
 Can I chip in? ###

-Sadly, black magic is not for the faint of heart, and if you must ask then you're not good enough.
-This project is not here to hold your hand; get good, then we'll talk.
+Sadly, visionary nonsense like this isn't for newbies or the easily intimidated, and for practical reasons this project is not here to teach text editors or typing.
+Get good, then we'll talk.

 In the future there may be opportunities for non-core efforts associated with `sneks', such as maintenance and development of the test harness or the IDL